Wickenburg, Arizona: History

 Having broken their treaty with America several times, with most of the friendly and allied chiefs killed by insurgent Yavapais, who also killed Americans, Crook was authorized to enter into new negotiations with the aim of reducing the size of the Yavapai reservation and removing it to an area more readily cordoned off from American communities and their communication lines.
 The surviving Yavapai warrior leaders grudgingly accepted the treaty which left the nation in far worse conditions than previously.
 They were compelled to surrender their firearms, move to the Fort Verde Reservation, accept a permanent Army garrison on their territory, accept direct administration by American Bureau of Indian Affairs agents and commissioners, have trade firmly emplaced in the hands of American government agents, and be regulated by an Indian Police force picked and trained by the US Army and later Arizona Territorial officers.
 After only two years on the Rio Verde Reservation, however, local officials grew concerned about the Yavapais' continued hostility, success, and self-sufficiency, so they persuaded the federal government to close their reservation and move all the Yavapai to the San Carlos Apache Indian Reservation.

 The infant town of Wickenburg went through many trials and tribulations in its first decades, surviving the Indian Wars including repeating Indian raids, outlaws, mine closures, drought, and a disastrous flood in 1890 when the Walnut Creek Dam burst, killing nearly 70 residents.
 In spite of such challenging circumstances, the town continued to grow.
 Its prosperity was ensured with the coming of the railroad in 1895.
-The historic train depot today houses the Wickenburg Chamber of Commerce and Visitor's Center.
+The historic train depot today houses the Wickenburg Chamber of Commerce and Visitor Center.
 As of 2007, however, only freight trains pass through Wickenburg; passenger trains ended their runs in the 1960s.

 Along the town's main historic district, early businesses built many structures that still form Wickenburg's downtown area.
 Tourism led to the development of guest ranches, with as many as 14 operating in the 1950s and 1960s, when Wickenburg billed itself as the "Dude Ranch Capital of the World", with development spurred by the construction of U.S. Route 60.
 As of 2007, some of these ranches still offer their hospitality.
-Rancho de los Caballeros is now a golf resort, while Remuda has been converted into the nation's largest eating disorder treatment facility and is now Wickenburg's largest employer.
+Rancho de los Caballeros is now a golf resort, while the Remuda ranch has been converted into the nation's largest eating disorder treatment facility and is now Wickenburg's largest employer.
 The Hassayampa community became a vital contributor to the US effort during World War II when the Army trained thousands of men to fly gliders at a newly constructed airfield west of Wickenburg.

 Geography

 Wickenburg is located in northwestern Maricopa County.
-The town limits extend north into the southwest part of Yavapai County.
+The town limits extend north into the southwestern part of Yavapai County.
 Via U.S. Route 60, Phoenix is 53 mi to the southeast, and Blythe, California, on the Colorado River, is 114 mi to the west-southwest.
 U.S. Route 93 has its southern terminus in Wickenburg and leads northwest 129 mi to Kingman.